 The required program includes two 3 credit classes, one each semester of the first year.
 Both focus on practice related documents and both courses take a problem solving approach to legal analysis and communication.
 Based on the premise that writing is thinking made visible, these classes focus first and foremost on legal reasoning, assuming that the student is proficient in basic writing skills.
 The first semester focuses primarily on predictive communication while the second semester focuses on persuasive communication and includes two oral arguments.

 The goal of the first year courses is to give students a working knowledge of the tools needed to be effective legal problem solvers and communicators.
 At the end of the first year courses the students will have a basic understanding of the skills necessary to success in a summer clerkship or other similar summer work experience.
 Students will be independent and self critical legal writers with an understanding of the writing process and how they can use the tools they have been taught along with their own voice to create effective practice related documents.

 Beyond the First Year

 Following the required courses, students may elect to take upper level courses in Legal Analysis and Communication.
-Current upper level courses include: Legal Analysis and Communication – Drafting Legal Documents and Legal Analysis and Communication – The Opinion and the Brief.
+Current upper-level courses include Advanced Legal Writing, Advanced Legal Analysis, and Elements of Legal Argumentation III.
 Additional upper level courses are currently in development.
 Students may also take advanced legal research courses taught by law library personnel.